tmyymmt/Retractive-Scroll-Views-for-Android/README.md

 This is a library for Android.
 This is a retractable HorizontalScrollView.
-You can also sync scrolling in views.
+You can also sync scrolling in HorizontalScrollViews.
+It supports Android 1.6 (API Level4) or later.

 RetractiveHorizontalScrollView extends android.widget.HorizontalScrollView.
 In the future, I might add RetractiveVerticalScrollView extends android.widget.ScrollView, if you want it.